MILITARY SERVICE BENEFITS AND

 When a federal Form DD-214 has not been issued, a commanding officer or other appropriate military official may forward a signed summary of military duty on official letterhead or the employee may furnish copies of his or her actual military orders.
 However, the individual requesting veterans' status must still establish that his or her release from active duty (other than active duty for training) following a period of claimed service occurred under honorable conditions.

 As necessary, preliminary approval can be granted, but final determinations of veterans' or disabled veterans' status should be withheld until appropriate documentation can be obtained.

-Additional credits on examinations may be approved in expectation of honorable discharge or release under honorable circumstances from qualifying service.
-However, an individual must have already obtained an appropriate discharge or release following qualifying military service prior to requesting veterans’ benefits in retention situations.
+Additional credits on examinations may be approved in expectation of honorable discharge or release under honorable circumstances from qualifying service or is in possession of a letter from the New York State Division of Veterans' Services that restores access to state benefits pursuant to the Restoration of Honor Act.
+However, an individual must have already obtained an appropriate discharge or release following qualifying military service prior to requesting veterans' benefits in retention situations.